What Causes Pain During Sex?

 It helps to have a patient and understanding partner when you’re dealing with the troubling effects of dyspareunia.
 But remember, your partner can’t help you unless you communicate what is going on.
 Explain that you are experiencing pain during intercourse and that you might need to take things slow or reduce the frequency of sex for a little while.
 Tell your partner what feels good to you and what is uncomfortable.
 You may also need to spend more time in foreplay to prepare your body for sexual intercourse.

-How Can Herpleasure Help?
+How Can Mixhers Libido Help?

-Herlove may be able to reduce your dyspareunia symptoms.
+Mixhers Libido may be able to reduce your dyspareunia symptoms.
 It contains safe and natural ingredients that are valued for increasing sex drive and may help you achieve optimal sexual health for your best sex life.
 Visit Mixhers resources to learn more about this incredible product and other products that may help boost your sexual confidence and overall health.

 Not sure which drink is right for you?